 It is very important to recognize that the dysfunction of addiction is not restricted to the active user.

 Significant others (supporters), in the form of family members, partners and friends, are commonly affected; becoming an integral part of a disordered system as they adopt maladaptive coping strategies.

 Supporters require their own journey of recovery, to heal from trauma and to free themselves from self-defeating behaviours, such as co-dependency and enabling.

 Thus, Project Exodus Recovery Communities are comprised of 2 separate but interrelated Recovery Groups, one for Addiction Recovery and the other for Supporters’ Recovery.
 Typically, these groups meet together for a portion of the meeting and then split into separate venues.”
 (Extract from Project Exodus Training Manual)

-Project Exodus Recovery Groups meet every Monday from 18:00 – 20:00 at Hilton Christian Fellowship.
+Project Exodus Recovery Group meets at Hilton Christian Fellowship every Monday evening from 6-8pm.
 Please contact the church office on 033 343 5413 or email email@example.com for more information.